MrEnder0/Grid9/README.md

 ### High priority

 - Allow and conditions in if and while statements.
+- Add support for examples and documentation on Linux.

 ### Low priority

+- Add no log option.
 - Add documentation for the the Yaml config file.
 - Add grid9 url handler for running grid9 files by clicking a link.